KOSaber/lesson-w08d03-react-functional/03-functional-components.md

 ## Functional Components

 Functional components give you a simpler way of declaring React components.
-React **class** components give you properties that you don't always need, namely state, methods like `setState`, lifecycle methods like `componentDidMount` and `componentWillReceiveProps`, `refs` and more.
+React **class** components give you properties that you don't always need, namely state, methods like `setState`, lifecycle methods like `componentDidMount` and  `refs` and more.

 Some components are purely presentational.
 They take props and render UI.
 As a React class, these components usually just contain a `render` method.